-- A Connector Admin (an account-level role unique to the Smartsheet for Salesforce Connector, see Smartsheet for Salesforce Permission Types for more information).
+- A Connector Admin (an account-level role unique to the Connectors, see Smartsheet for Salesforce Permission Types for more information).

-- From a web browser, navigate to the Smartsheet for Salesforce login page and click Log In with Smartsheet.
+- From a web browser, navigate to the Connector login page and click Log In with Smartsheet.

 - When you are prompted to allow access to your Smartsheet account, click Allow.